 Yields: About 24 cookies

 My cousin Julie revved-up her scanner and shot me some recipes from her San Antonio kitchen last week.
-This tasty banana nut loaf cake recipe was one of them… and hailed from Delores’ kitchen (her handwriting on the recipe is below).
+This tasty banana nut loaf cake recipe was one of them… and hailed from Delores’ kitchen (her handwriting is shown on the recipe below).

 Let’s Go Bananas!